Culture & Criticism From the Far Distant Realms

 Homelessness wears many faces.
 Teenagers and 20-somethings fighting drug addiction.
 Middle-aged people in the throes of alcoholism.
 And families comprised of young parents with children unable to buy food, pay for transportation and meet the rent, too.
 The problem is actually epidemic: One out of every 25 children in the San Francisco Unified School District are homeless.
 It’s not something that’s talked about in the open very much, as the shame and stigma that go along with raising your kids on the street keep parents in the shadows.

 But the San Francisco Giants, in a partnership with Hamilton Familes and Airbnb, are putting their money where their mouths are – collecting donations to combat the problem while shining a desperately-needed light on a problem that should not be a part of the American landscape.
-Specifically, in conjunction with the “Heading Home Campaign,” the Giants will donate $1,000 for every run the teams scores at home games this year, for a total donation of $300,000.
+Specifically, in conjunction with the “Heading Home Campaign,” the Giants will partner with Airbnb, and the duo will donate $1,000 for every run the teams scores at home games this year, for a total donation of $300,000.
+This $300,000 pledge will be paid even if the Giants don’t meet their runs-scored target number.
 As of June 5, the tally stands at $70,000.

 The Heading Home Campaign joins the City and County of San Francisco, the San Francisco Unified School District, Hamilton Families, and various philanthropic leaders – forces that have united to take homeless families off the streets.
 Presently, a staggering 1,800 students enrolled in San Francisco public schools have no homes; that equates to over 1,100 families who exist day-to-day without permanent housing.